What does the sun protection factor indicate?

 What should you pay attention to besides the sun protection factor?

-Not only the SPF is important, but also your skin type, the duration of sun exposure and the correct application of sun protection.
+Not only the SPF is important, but also your skin type, the duration of sun exposure and the correct application of sunscreen.

 Which sun protection factor is right for you?

 Everyone reacts differently to sunlight.
-Your skin type – determined by skin, hair and eye color – influences the so-called self-protection time of your skin.
+Your skin type—determined by skin, hair, and eye color—influences your skin's so-called intrinsic protection time.

-Light skin types with a short natural protection time require a higher SPF than darker skin types.
-It is therefore important to adapt sun protection to the individual.
+Light skin types with a shorter natural protection time require a higher SPF than darker skin types.
+Therefore, it's important to tailor sun protection to the individual.

 How do you calculate the right sun protection factor?

-To determine the right SPF, you need to know how long you want to stay in the sun and how long your skin's natural protection time is.
+To determine the right SPF, you need to know how long you plan to stay in the sun and your skin's natural protection time.
 The formula is:

 Planned sun time (minutes) ÷ skin's own protection time (minutes) = required SPF